intrahealth/gofr/docs/user_guide/introduction.md

 ![Alt text](../img/gofrlogin.JPG 'GOFR Login Page')

-The email address plus the user password is required to login to the system.
+The email address and the user password are required to login to the system.
 On clicking the Login button, the details entered are validated and one is allowed access if the details are correct.
 Otherwise, access is denied.

 ## Reset Password

-To reset your password, Click >Forgot Password > Submit A reset password link will be sent via the email address to reset your password.
+To reset your password, Click -> Forgot Password -> Submit A reset password link will be sent via the email address to reset your password.

 ![Alt text](../img/forgot_password.jpg 'GOFR Forgot Password Page')

-Click the link to Back to login and log in normally.
+Click the link to 'Back to Login' and log in normally.

 ## Dashboard